-Fiscal Year 2015 represented a highly productive and successful year for the District of Columbia Rehabilitation Services Administration and the State Rehabilitation Council.
-The two organizations valued our collaborative partnership as we focused on improving access to and the quality of employment outcomes for all District residents with disabilities who are seeking competitive, integrated work.
-This process also included placing greater emphasis on: a) improving customer service b) more training and supports provided to VR staff personnel & service providers, and; c) the overall effectiveness and efficiency of services and supports provided to eligible District residents seeking assistance from the agency.
+Fiscal Year 2017 represented a productive year of change for the District of Columbia Rehabilitation Services Administration and the State Rehabilitation Council.
+The two organizations focused on improving access to and the quality of employment outcomes for all District residents with disabilities who are seeking competitive, integrated employment.
+This process also included placing greater emphasis on improving customer service and more training and supports provided to VR staff personnel.

-As one fiscal year ended and another begins, the SRC looks forward to strengthening its partnership with DCRSA, as we update the current 2013-2016 State Plan to include the addition of supported employment services in the agency's 2016 Transition Plan and developing the Unified 2017-2020 State Plan.
+As one fiscal year ends and another begins, the SRC looks forward to strengthening its partnership with DCRSA, as we embark on updating the State Plan goals and objectives for the coming years and working with a new Deputy Director to RSA.
 On behalf of the members of the State Rehabilitation Council, thank you very much for your consideration and steadfast commitment to ensuring that all citizens with disabilities are given the right to serve as productive workers in today's modern workforce.